 If you’re 64 or younger, you can choose the quadrivalent (four-strain) shot or a trivalent (three-strain) shot, if that’s all your pharmacy offers: The quadrivalent shot is not as readily available, but the trivalent shot should do the trick provided you don’t have an immune-compromising condition like HIV.
+People 65 and over use trivalent.
 If you do get sick, here’s how long the flu could last.

 In addition to the shot, Dr. Segal explains that there is a nasal spray available for the 2019-20 flu season.
-The spray is equally as effective as the shot, but experts don’t recommend it for all ages.
+The spray is equally as effective as the shot, but experts don’t recommend it for all ages so there are some restrictions.
 “The flu nasal spray can generally be administered to those between 2 and 49 years old who are healthy,” says Dr. Segal.
 “It is not recommended for women who are pregnant.
-There are several other factors that physicians will consider such as allergies, immunity, and a history of asthma when deciding to recommend the spray.”
+There are several other factors that physicians will consider such as allergies, immunocompromise, and a history of asthma when deciding to recommend the spray.”